whitesource/agents/readme.md

 ### Developers
 Agents are clients to the service REST api.
 You can develop your own agent by implementing such a client.
-This project provide two modules for Java based agents:
+This project provides two modules for Java based agents:

  * Domain model for information and operations in the api
  * Client implementation of the api